 Where is the trail located?
-E.g., frontcountry, backcountry, Wild Forest, Intensive Use, etc.
+E.g., frontcountry, backcountry, ls the trail located close to a road or far from any roads?
+What land classification is the trail located in (i.e. Wild Forest, Intensive Use, etc.).

 How often will encounters between different trail users occur, and are these encounters likely to have a negative impact on the experience that trail users expect to have?